 Let's look at them one by one...

-Novels can have two or more protagonists, though it is generally better to stick to one if you can.
-Even if a novel has several leading characters, all of them of seemingly equal importance, it is usually possible to single out one of them as being at the novel's core.
+Novels can have two or more protagonists, though it's generally better to stick to one if you can.
+Even if a novel has several leading characters, all of them of seemingly equal importance, it is usually possible to single out one of them as laying at the novel's core.

 Like I said, major characters can be virtually indistinguishable from the protagonist...

 The overall story will be "about" the protagonist, but the subplots – each of which should have a bearing on the main plot – will be "about" one or other of the major characters.